cavidano/cheetah-2020/wp-content/plugins/beautiful-and-responsive-cookie-consent/readme.txt

 Just install this plugin and go to Settings > Cookie Consent Banner to change the default config and to activate the banner.

 == Changelog ==

+= 2.7.1 =
+* Bugfix: If the [cc_show_cookie_banner_nsc_bar] shortcode was used more then once per page it only worked for the first link.
+* Refactor: changes to JS library for an upcoming statistics module

 = 2.7.0 =
 * Feature: Disable the banner, if the page is loaded in an iFrame.